FrankTsai-1/Stratigraphy-Modeling/README.md

 Test Data and Results
 --------------------------

-An example dataset, corresponding to one tile in Louisiana, is provided for testing the code, along with the expected outputs.
+Examples of two datasets, corresponding to two tiles in Louisiana, are provided for testing the code, along with the expected outputs.
 Test data is provided in ./TestData, and the corresponding results in ./TestResults.
-The example is for a tile in north Louisiana.
+One example is for a tile in north Louisiana.
+The other example is for a tile in southeast Louisiana

 ../TestData/Input_example
 				--GridTopo.csv
 				--WellLogs.csv
 				--Geo_model.inp

-../TestData/Output_example1
+../TestData/Input_example2
+				--GridTopo.csv
+				--WellLogs.csv
+				--Geo_model.inp

+../TestData/Output_example
+				--geomodel.prn
+				--Geo-model.dat
+				--Geo-model_no_thin.dat

+../TestData/Output_example2
 				--geomodel.prn
 				--Geo-model.dat
 				--Geo-model_no_thin.dat